sthiede/Comparative_Genomics/day1_afternoon/README.md

 **3. Variant Annotation using snpEff**

-Variant annotation is one of the crucial steps in any Variant Calling Pipeline.
+Variant annotation is one of the crucial steps in any variant calling pipeline.
 Most of the variant annotation tools creates their own database or an external one to assign function and predicts the effect of variants on genes.
 We will try to touch base on some basic steps of annotating variants in our vcf file using snpEff.

 You can annoate these variants before performing any filtering steps that we did earlier or you can decide to annotate just the final filtered variants.

 snpEff contains database of about 20000 reference genome built from trusted and public sources.
 Lets check if snpEff contains a database of our reference genome.